haakco/deploying-laravel-app/Stage_1/README.md

 This time we are going to make some simple changes to show how to do this.

-Once again we are going to create a seperate role and playbook for this.
+Once again, we are going to create a separate role and playbook for this.

 You can see the complete versions at  ```./roles/php_tuning/tasks/main.yml``` and ```./php_tuning.yml```.

 We are going to use the [ansible.builtin.lineinfile](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/lineinfile_module.html) to make the changes.

 Let's start with setting the timezone.

-As Ubuntu has separate php.ini files for cli and for fpm.
-You will need to update both.
+As Ubuntu has separate php.ini files for the client and fpm, you will need to update both.

 ```yaml
 - name: Set date.timezone for CLI